-- 1. On the Scope of activities: Deforestation is the main emission activity addressed in the present FREL.
+1. On the Scope of activities: Deforestation is the main emission activity addressed in the present FREL.
 Further improvement will require the inclusion of forest degradation which also leads to a lot of emissions through timber harvesting, fuelwood harvesting, and forest fires.
 The estimation of emissions from forest degradation is more challenging than for deforestation.
+However, as part of our future improvement plan, Nigeria intends to take some measures such as sub-categorisation of forest class to enable tracking of transition of in-situ natural forest to another (disturbed) forest class.
+We hope to leverage on the emerging partnership between Nigeria and British High Commission to mobilise the United Kingdom's 2050 calculator tool, which was an easy-to-use energy and emissions model to probably track data and information on wood fuels while efforts are made to obtain data on other indices like timber extraction, forest fires, etc. from available sources to enrich data on degradation.
+Our future plan would also include specific data and technical capacity needs assessment to enable identifying and addressing possible gaps inclusion of reliable emission estimate resulting from forest degradation.
 Afforestation (enhancement) could be one of the areas of improvement given the long history of plantation silviculture in Nigeria; during which parts of forest reserves were replanted.
-Field inventory revealed this, especially in the lowland rainforest. - 2.
-As regards emission factors (EF) determination, the inventory design attempted to sample all major ecological zones from coastal mangroves and Fresh Water Swamps to Sudan and Sahel savanna ecosystems; and EFs have been computed per major ecological zones.
+Field inventory revealed this, especially in the lowland rainforest.

+- 2. As regards emission factors (EF) determination, the inventory design attempted to sample all major ecological zones from coastal mangroves and Fresh Water Swamps to Sudan and Sahel savanna ecosystems; and EFs have been computed per major ecological zones.
 However, from the confidence intervals obtained, the level of uncertainty is still high for some ecological zones, and it will be important (subject to availability of funds), that additional and intensive inventories be undertaken to improve on the precision and accuracy of the estimates.
 The estimates used in the present FREL can serve in the optimization of a future inventory sampling design. - 3.
 Regarding the activity data (AD), work was undertaken to produce land use/land cover maps, change detection analysis and accuracy assessment.
 However, considering the large size of the country, and problems with "pixel-based" change analysis, the use of Hansen GFC data was recommended for AD estimation.
 Further improvements could be made on the land use land cover maps.